-(i) INS: Institutional District
+(i) INS: Institutional Districti

-The INS: Institutional District provides lands to accommodate institutional and civic uses that are typically developed on a large site, such as college or university campuses, research facilities, and preserves; vocational or trade schools; government office complexes, and correctional institutions.
+The purpose of the INS: Institutional District is to provide lands to accommodate institutional and civic uses that are typically developed on a large site, such as college or university campuses, research facilities, and preserves; vocational or trade schools; government office complexes, and correctional institutions.
 This district also accommodates support uses such as offices, eating and drinking establishments, and limited retail sales and personal and business services uses that primarily serve the principal institutional or civic use.
 District standards are intended to ensure compatibility with surrounding development.